From building a birdhouse to playing bird bingo, there are plenty of fun ways to get kids excited about birds and birdwatching!

 Imagine the birds living in your backyard with this Backyard Birds Toob from Safari!
 Toobs are collections of individually painted replicas of animals, all of which are scultped with true-to-life detail.
 This one celebrates common birds of North America, and includes a woodpecker, an indigo bunting, a robin, an oriole, a warbler, a cardinal, and a blue jay.
 Whether she's a bird watcher building a diorama or she wants to incorporate the figures into her imaginative play, she'll love these adorable little backyard birds.

 Work your memory and build curiosity about the birds you see in your backyard with the Sibley Backyard Birds Matching Game!
 This set includes 40 sturdy 2 3/8" x 2 3/8" square cards with rounded corners, each featuring artwork by leading ornithologist David Sibley.
 You'll spot blue jays, sparrows, hummingbirds, and more!
 It also comes with a colorful storage box.
 As kids play, they'll also develop concentration and memory skills — and be eager to apply them spotting birds in the great outdoors.
-For another memory game featuring birds, check out the Bird Memory Tiles for ages 3 to 7.
+For another memory game featuring birds, check out the Match a Pair of Birds Memory Game for ages 5 and up.

 Welcome birds to your backyard with this kit from Toysmith!
 This fully assembled wooden birdhouse comes with four paint pots, a 4" paint brush, and a link chain for hanging.
 Decorate your birdhouse with the included paints, or incorporate colors of your own, to create a perfectly unique base for your garden's feathered friends!
 This kit is made with safe and high quality materials and FSC Certified wood products, perfect for your environmentally conscious bird-lover.
 For another fun birdhouse craft kit, check out the Created By Me!
 Birdhouse for ages 4 and up.